timhtheos/accounting/README.md

 ## What is it so far?

-- [x] You can list and add accounts.
+- [x] List accounts.
+- [x] Add account.

 ![](https://www.evernote.com/l/AmIg1KbluyVNCrHQyJyWIbovHaFPveT2aXEB/image.png)

+For @todos, see at the bottom of this README.md file.

 ## Start/run/stop the app